heartolazor/pokefursfarm/README.md

 - https://www.nexusmods.com/stardewvalley/mods/6069
 Allows crops to yield more than one kind of item

-NITVNetBall v1.0.2 by Xan:
+NITVNetBall v1.0.3 by Xan:
 - no update key
 Adds a new item that makes catching water creatures easier.

-NITVNetBallContent v1.0.2 by Xan:
+NITVNetBallContent v1.0.3 by Xan:
 - https://www.nexusmods.com/stardewvalley/mods/37172
 Creates the Net Ball to be purchased from the Insectarium shop.

-NITV Pokemon Features v1.1.1 by Xan:
+NITV Pokemon Features v1.1.3 by Xan:
 - no update key
-Overrides the textures of the NITV nets and adds a bunch of other features as well.
+The main file for all NITV harmony patching and added features for Catchable Pokemon.

-NITV Pokemon Creatures v1.1.1 by Xan:
+NITV Pokemon Creatures v1.1.3 by Xan:
 - https://www.nexusmods.com/stardewvalley/mods/37156
 Adds Pokemon to Nature In The Valley

-NITV Pokemon Insectarium v1.1.1 by Xan:
+NITV Pokemon Insectarium v1.1.3 by Xan:
 - no update key
 Uses Zilch's Insectarium Reimagined as a template to create a Pokemon Themed version